-If you live in a colder climate and looking to raise a delicious fish that grows well in cooler water, then a trout aquaponics system is for you.
+If you live in a colder climate and are looking to raise a deliciousfish that grows well in cooler water, then a raisingrainbow trout aquaponics system is for you.
 Trout is a cold-water fish that is not difficult to raise because these fish species do not require complex care.

 However, many newbie aquaponics growers tend to shy away from raising trout because of their unfamiliarity with the fish's growing requirements.
-This article will discuss everything you need to know about raising trout in your aquaponics system.
+This article will explore the factors to consider in raising trout in aquaponics systems.
+We aim to provide you with a guide to get started and maintain a successful and sustainable trout aquaponics system.

 Why Raise Trout in Your Aquaponics System?